The retirement differences between men and women

-As many baby boomer couples may know, retirement planning seems to be different for everybody, especially one's spouse.
-A recent Charles Schwab survey appears to confirm this notion, as the findings revealed a marked difference in way that men and women manage their finances in preparation for retirement.
+As many baby boomer couples may know, retirement planning seems to be different for everybody, especially one’s spouse.
+A recent Charles Schwab survey appears to confirm this notion, as the findings revealed a marked difference in the way that men and women manage their finances in preparation for retirement.

 Men appear to be of a more independent mindset when they are investing – 47 percent said that they only trust themselves with money, while 33 percent of women gave the same response.